 More detailed analysis of these regions has identified two susceptibility genes which we believe increase a person’s risk in developing bipolar disorder.

 Of particular interest is a gene involved in early brain development which, when defective, may result in inappropriate neuronal connections affecting brain plasticity.
 This gene defect may render the brain more vulnerable to secondary genetic and environmental insults into adulthood.
+We have completed a detailed characterisation of genetic alterations within this gene in individuals with bipolar disorder.
 We are continuing our research efforts to understand how alterations in these genes might translate into an increased genetic susceptibility and characterise the biological pathways involved.

 Because of the nature of the disorder and the complex pattern of genetic transmission, we expect that multiple genes (acting alone or in concert) will contribute to susceptibility, and that no single gene will have a large effect on the development of the disorder.
 As a result, we have a number of projects investigating the role of genetic risk factors in bipolar disorder.